-26.(1) Before taking any enforcement measures under Parts XIII, XIV or XV and subject to subsection (2), the tax administrator must issue a Tax Arrears Certificate and deliver it to every person named on the tax roll in respect of that property.

-(2) A Tax Arrears Certificate must not be issued for at least six (6) months after the day on which the taxes became due.
+- 26.(1) Before taking any enforcement measures or commencing any enforcement proceedings under Parts XIII, XIV or XV and subject to subsection (2), the tax administrator must issue a Tax Arrears Certificate and deliver it to every person named on the assessment and tax roll in respect of that property. - (2) A Tax Arrears Certificate must not be issued for at least six (6) months after the day on which the taxes became due.